-One of the talks at The Digital Barn that Bea was speaking at sparked the below tweet:
+One of the talks at a Digital Barn event sparked the below tweet:

 #digitalbarn responsive web design is bringing about a lot of "restrained" sites in terms of visual design.
 The "WOW!" is fading out.— Richard Kingston (@kingstonrichard) September 22, 2012

 In the past, sites we'd created were really heavy on the tangible, physical nature and had become known for this style.
 Sites like Swallows and Damsons and Beanies have this kind of character in buckets.
 They were great fun to create and really capture the essence of their brands, and became something of a signature style for Moogaloo.